gsinclair/debuglog/doc/debuglog.markdown

 {% highlight ruby %}

     require 'debuglog'           # should be 'debuglog/manual'

     DebugLog.configure(...)

 {% endhighlight %}

-The code `require 'debuglog` is precisely equal to the following code, meaning your one shot at calling `configure` has been taken.
+The code `require 'debuglog` is equivalent to the following code, meaning your one shot at calling `configure` has been taken.

 {% highlight ruby %}

     require 'debuglog/manual'

     DebugLog.configure(
       :debug => :debug,
       :trace => :trace,